 Dialectic provides the deep DeFi data that feeds each agent everything it needs to make informed decisions: real-time APRs and TVL across all available pools, historical yield trends, protocol-level risk and metrics, asset exposure breakdowns, and liquidity profiles.

 Dialectic's cross-chain indexing ensures positions across Ethereum, Base, and Arbitrum are tracked with consistent methodology.
-On-chain portfolio state — positions, balances, pending rewards — is read directly from onchain indexer and verified against RPC for freshness.
+Onchain portfolio state, positions, balances, and pending rewards are read directly from onchain indexer and verified against RPC for freshness.

-Dialectic's backend coordinates the entire experiment: orchestrating round cycles, dispatching agents, validating commands, and computing scores from on-chain data.
+Dialectic's backend coordinates the entire experiment including orchestrating round cycles, dispatching agents, validating commands, and computing scores from onchain data.

 Makina's vault infrastructure provides the secure execution layer.
-Each agent operates through its own Machine (vault controller) with independent Calibers (execution environments) on every supported chain — Ethereum, Base, and Arbitrum.
+Each agent operates through its own Machine (vault) with independent Calibers (execution environments) on every supported chain: Ethereum, Base, and Arbitrum.

 This means agents operate in a fully secure environment where they cannot access unauthorized contracts or move funds outside the system, while still having the flexibility to build complex multi-step strategies.